A boy shows a woman a patch of buffalo fur in a field.

 Wes Martel explains Wind River Reservation history to BioBlitz participants.
 Photo: Evan Barrientos/Audubon Rockies

-(Left to Right) Colleen Bell and Xavier Michael-Young lead Jacelyn Downey and BioBlitz participants through a Buffalo pasture.
+(Right to left) Colleen Bell and Xavier Michael-Young lead Jacelyn Downey and BioBlitz participants through a Buffalo pasture.
 Photo: Evan Barrientos/Audubon Rockies

 A boy runs through a Buffalo pasture during an evening hike.
 Photo: Evan Barrientos/Audubon Rockies